Auridh/bg3_bagOfHolding/installation/main.md

 * Install manually

 The [Script Extender](https://github.com/Norbyte/bg3se/releases) by Norbyte is **required** for this mod to function!
+You install it by dropping it into the bin folder in your game directory.
+If you're using the BG3ModManager, you can go to "Tools" -> "Download & Extract Script Extender" and have the manager install it for you.

 ## Manual Installation
 1. Download [the Mod]() from Nexusmods